 Julie and I had doubts about this stature considering we saw a trio of its drops from within the valley that looked nowhere near as high as the over 800m drop that was reported in the literature.

 That said, it could very well be that had we seen it from further away or from a higher vantage point, there might have been more hidden tiers further upstream.

-Speaking of lighting, across the valley, we did see a very tall and attractive waterfall on the watercourse Nonselva.
+Speaking of lighting, across the valley, we did see a very tall and attractive waterfall on the watercourse Nonselva opposite the Strupenfossen.

 Based on this watercourse’s name, we decided to call this impressive falls “Nonfossen.”

-We even noticed a farm worker tending to his field in his tractor as he and his giant field fronted the falls both providing a sense of scale of how tall the falls was while also making the scene look very idyllic.
+On our first visit here in 2005, we even noticed a farm worker tending to his field in his tractor as he and his giant field fronted the falls provided a sense of scale of how tall the falls was.

 Related Top 10 Lists

 No Posts Found